ct-js/docs.ctjs.rocks/docs/movement.md

 `this.moveContinuous(cgroup)` is a method from ct.place that checks for collisions while moving copies, and it can be called from On Step code at each frame to precisely move copies with high speed.

-If you, for example, have small fast moving projectiles that fly through some really narrow walls, these projectiles will fly through the walls as they jump over it in one frame, not causing collisions.
+If you, for example, have small fast-moving projectiles that fly through considerably narrow walls, the projectiles may fly through these walls.
+It happens because bullets jump over the walls in one frame, not causing collisions.

 ![](./images/movement/noMoveContinuous.png)